WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 \columnbreak

-> ##### Variant: Gladiator Nets
+> ##### Variant: Net-Throwing Gladiator
-> Throwing nets are a classic tool of choice for seasoned gladiators.
-A gladiator choosing to fight this way gains the following traits in place of its Shield Bash action:
+> Throwing nets are a common tool for seasoned gladiators.
+A gladiator fighting this way gains the following traits in place of its Shield Bash action:
 >
 > <br /> ***Net Thrower.*** The gladiator can throw a net in place of any melee or ranged attack it makes.
 It can only throw one net per turn.
 >
 > <br /> ***Reinforced Net.*** *Ranged Weapon Attack*: +5 to hit, range 5/15 ft., one Large or smaller creature. *Hit*: The target is restrained.
 A creature can use its action to make a DC 15 Strength check to free itself or another creature within reach on a success.
-Dealing 25 slashing damage to the net (AC 15) frees the target without harming it and destroys the net.
+Dealing 20 slashing damage to the net (AC 15) frees the target without harming it and destroys the net.
 >
 > The gladiator carries 2 (1d4+1) nets.